dromara/MaxKey/README_en.md

 MaxKey focuses on performance, security, and ease of use in enterprise scenarios, is widely used in industries such as healthcare, finance, government, and manufacturing.

-Apache License, Version 2.0 is free .
+MaxKey under <b>Apache License, Version 2.0 is free</b> .
 Open Source, Secure, Compliance, Independent and Controllable .

 Official Website <a href="https://www.maxkey.top/" target="_blank"><b>https://www.maxkey.top/</b></a>